tcdl/msb/README.md

 #### new Requester(options[, originalMessage])

-- **options.namespace** String Publish request message on this topic and listen on this appended by ':response' and ':ack'.
+- **options.namespace** String Publish request message on this topic and listen on this appended by ':response'.
 - **options.ackTimeout** Optional Milliseconds to allow for acks to increase the timeout or number of responses to expect.
 - **options.responseTimeout** Optional Milliseconds before ending this request.
 (Default: 3000).
 - **options.waitForResponses** Optional Number of responses the collector expects before either ending or timing out.
 (Default: Infinity/-1, i.e. only end on timeout.
 You will typically set this to 1.)